gfredericks/quinedb/README.md

 seconds.
 The runtime of each operation is (probably) proportional to O(n·log(n)), so it's not too surprising that inserting 1000 k/v pairs took over 11 minutes.
-If you need the database to be fast, we recommend not putting too pmuch data in it.
+If you need the database to be fast, we recommend not putting too much data in it.

 ### Are the keys and values unicode strings or arbitrary binary data?